HS Codes for Clothing, Apparel and Textiles

 - Using Generic Codes For Custom Apparel: Tailor-made and personalized clothing might need different classification

-Why HSN Code Accuracy Is Crucial
+Why HSN Code Accuracy is Crucial

 - Incorrect classification can lead to penalties, delays, or rejection of export consignments